 - Marketing / Social Media (For 16 years old + members/skaters to show case our club on Social Media platforms & written media – liaise with Oval to post our successes and up coming events – 2nd language an asset to reach out to our local community).
 Liaise with Oval on their marketing efforts.

 - Recorder – Maintains a record of skaters’ Personal Best Time (PB’s) data as these are needed to register to competitions & at the AGM to provide a written Certificate to each skater who competed & had PB’s in their season.

 - Meet Coordinator – Manages all aspects of hosting a competition by our club at the oval.
 Recruits and coordinates club and out of club volunteers, liaise with the Oval on all logistics.
 A full list of responsibilities is available.

 - IT Manager – Maintains web assets (domain, website, hosting, email accounts).
 Registration setup, Email list management, creation of online forms, and any other services (Teamsnap, Zoom etc)

 - User and Volunteer / Group Coordinator – Coordinates orderly entry and egress of group members into staging areas, coordinates and assigns other members to assist skaters and volunteers during practices, ensuring protocols are followed for safety and sanitation.

 - Safety / Medical Officer – Prepares and maintains safety and health protocols, such as those related to COVID-19.

 - Photographer – Takes photos / videos as needed for promotional purposes.

-As well, we have two coaches who are responsible for training our skaters an a number of assistant junior coaches who assist them at club practices.
+As well, we have two coaches who are responsible for training our skaters an a number of on-ice helpers who assist them at club practices.